Skip to main content

 Answer: B

-Check your filter every month, especially during heavy use months.
-If the filter looks dirty after a month, change it.
+Check your filter monthly, especially during heavy use months.
+When the filter looks dirty, change it.
 Generally, filters should be changed about every 3 months.
 A dirty filter slows air flow and makes the system work harder, which wastes energy and can put an unnecessary load the system.

 13. To save energy in the summer you should...